ZafarAli110/Hybrid-CommonJS-ESM-Typescript-Package-Demo-For-Node-And-React/README.md

 # Simple Monorepo with PNPM Workspace
-A simple monorepo starter featuring a workspace set up using pnpm that demonstrates a hybrid typescript library.
+A simple monorepo starter featuring a workspace set up using pnpm that demonstrates a hybrid CJS and ESM typescript library.
 The repository contains apps and packages folders.

 ## About The Project
 This project has the following components: